Checkout all the sneakers celebrating the Year of the Dragon 2024

 After dropping numerous adult-size iterations, Nike tapped into kids-only sizes.
 This special edition Nike Dunk Low ‘Year of the Dragon’ Velcro Swoosh is all things quirky.
 The commemorative design comes in a muted grayscale colour scheme, settling for a more subdued palette as well as traditional leather construction.
 However, the lateral side swooshes add all the drama with their velcro builds.
 Nike’s trademark check is wrapped with a vibrant-coloured dragon, making the biggest statement in the erstwhile simple design.
 The tongue flap, back, and sock liners are fairly simple, devoid of any unique lace dubrae.

 Expected release date and price: You can expect the sneaker to drop before January 2024 ends.
-It will cost somewhere around USD 100.
+It will cost somewhere around USD 100 (INR 8,000 approx.).

 Air Jordan 38 ‘Year of the Dragon’